 1. Your privacy is important

-This disclaimer outlines the policy of MYND Initiative Inc. regarding the usage and management of personal information and/or sensitive personal information provided to or collected by us.
+This disclaimer outlines the policy and procedures of MYND Initiative Inc. regarding the usage and management of personal information and/or sensitive personal information provided to or collected by us.

 2. Collection of Personal Information